miurahr/gdal/BUILDING_WITH_CMAKE.md

 - USE_CPL: set ON to use CPL,Common Portability Library

+  * GDAL_USE_ODBC: set ON to build ODBC support in Portability Library

+  * GDAL_USE_XMLREFORMAT: set ON to build XML reformat feature in Portability Library.

 - ENABLE_GNM: set ON to use GNM driver

 - ENABLE_PAM: set ON to enable PAM

 - BUILD_APPS: set ON to build utility applications

+- BUILD_DOCS: set ON to build documentations

-- ENABLE_PLUGIN: set ON to build drivers as plugin
+- GDAL_ENABLE_PLUGIN: set ON to build drivers as plugin

-- GDAL_QHULL: set ON to build QHULL support
+- GDAL_ENABLE_QHULL: set ON to build QHULL support

+- GDAL_USE_LIBZ: set ON to use LIBZ.

+### Set Internal libraries

 - GDAL_USE_LIBPCIDSK_INTERNAL: set ON to enable internal libpcidsk sdk

 - RENAME_INTERNAL_LIBTIFF_SYMBOLS: set ON to rename internal symbols in libtiff

+- GDAL_USE_LIBLERC_INTERNAL: set ON to use internal LibLERC

-- BUILD_DOCS: set ON to build documentations
+- SPATIALITE_AMALGAMATION: set ON to use amalgamation for spatialite(for windows)

 ### Drivers